Updated June 14, 2023

 Introduction to Colormap in MATLAB

-MATLAB or Matrix Laboratory is a programming language that was developed by MathWorks.
+MATLAB, or Matrix Laboratory, is a programming language that MathWorks developed.
 This powerful language finds its utility in technical computing.
-MATLAB provides us with a convenient environment that can be used to integrate tasks like manipulations on matrix, plotting data and functions, implementing algorithms, creating user interfaces, etc. MATLAB is also convenient as it gives the solutions in the form that its user can easily understand.
+MATLAB provides us with a convenient environment that can be used to integrate tasks like manipulations on matrix, plotting data and functions, implementing algorithms, creating user interfaces, etc. MATLAB is also convenient as it gives the solutions in a form its user can easily understand.
 It uses mathematical notations to display the solutions.
 In this topic, we are going to learn about Colormap in Matlab.

 Below are a few areas where we can use MATLAB:

 - Engineering graphics

 MATLAB comprises several techniques and functions to perform the capabilities mentioned above.
 This article aims to have a thorough understanding of colormaps in MATLAB.
 As the name suggests, the purpose of colormap is to define the colors of the graphics objects like image, surface, and patch objects.
 A colormap is a matrix with values between 0 & 1.

 Colormaps can have any length, but width-wise, they must have 3 columns.
 Each row of the matrix defines one color by using an RGB triplet.
 As you might be aware, the RGB triplet is a 3-element row vector with elements specifying the intensities of red, green & blue colors.
 As mentioned above, these intensities are in the range [0, 1].
 0 indicates no color & 1 shows the full power of the color.